 A V-shaped recovery of the British economy will impinge on the utmost flexibility of the labour market, including in the use of migrants, on the technological revolution of services, especially financial services and fintech, as well as a total commitment by the Bank of England to support the Treasury’s expenditure.

-Thus, in answering the question of how the Covid-19 crisis has effected, and will effect, the future trade talks, one can come to the conclusion that, at least for the UK, it makes an extension less viable and a no-deal outcome more likely.
+Thus, in answering the question of how the Covid-19 crisis has affected, and will affect, the future trade talks, one can come to the conclusion that, at least for the UK, it makes an extension less viable and a no-deal outcome more likely.

 By Leila Simona Talani, professor of International Political Economy at King’s College London.